-21.2 Implementation: Training Plan
+5.2.
+Implementation: Training Plan

+5.2.1.
 Not applicable.

-213 Review
+5.3.
+Review

-This procedure will undergo a full review every three years by the Visa Compliance Steering Group.

-Additionally, interim updates will be made as needed to reflect changes in UK immigration, with review at the next Visa Compliance Steering Group.
+- 5.3.1.
+This procedure will undergo a full review every three years by the Visa Compliance Steering Group and approved through the approval route as detailed in the Procedure for Policies and Procedures (UEC>Executive Board). - 5.3.2.
+Interim updates will be made as needed to reflect changes in UK immigration legislation, with review at the next Visa Compliance Steering Group and approval via Chair's Action at

+UEC.

-21.4 Legislative Context and Higher Education Sector Guidance or Requirements
+5.4.
+Legislative Context and Higher Education Sector Guidance or Requirements

-The University's duties as a Student Route Sponsor are as described in the UK Government publication Document 2: Student Sponsor Guidance, Sponsorship Duties
+- 5.4.1.
+The University's duties as a Student Route Sponsor are as described in the UK Government publication Document 2: Student Sponsor Guidance, Sponsorship Duties. - 5.4.2.
 The terms of the Student Sponsor Guidance is set by the UK Immigration Rules.